mscheltienne/meg-tests/doc/data-transfer.rst

             :align: center
             :width: 600

-        A pop-up will requet your credentials.
+        A pop-up will request your credentials.
 Enter your username and password.

         .. image:: ./_static/isilon/windows-credentials-dark.png
             :class: only-dark